 Fanatically!
 All of our plans have ample monthly premium support hours built in.
 These hours can be used for training or for our assistance in helping you create robust & sophisticated tests.

 We designed testRigor to be the easiest test creation & maintenance solution ever, but we are also there via your own Slack channel, email or phone.

 We also offer professional services if you are looking for a more holistic solution.

 Where do you get test data from?

-How do you manage to make your tests not flaky?
+How do you manage to make your tests so stable?

 1. We emulate the way a human would interact with the application instead of hard-coded XPaths.